Find Any Part in 3D: Method

-The data engine processes 36044 high-quality objects of Objaverse under LVIS categories selected by ~\cite{long2024wonder3d, wonder3drepo}.
-After filtering out objects with insufficient labels, we obtain 30K annotated objects from 761 categories with 1.5 million part annotations.
-Each part is annotated differently from different views, denoting various aspects of part, such as location (\eg, ``bottom"), material (\eg, ``snowball"), and function (\eg, ``body").
+The data engine processes 36044 Objaverse objects under LVIS categories selected by ~\cite{long2024wonder3d, wonder3drepo}.
+Each part can be annotated differently from different views, denoting various aspects of part, such as location (\eg, ``bottom"), material (\eg, ``snowball"), and function (\eg, ``body").
 Labels also have different levels of granularity.
 For example, in \cref{fig:dataengine}, one granularity is individual snowballs, and another granularity is the whole snowman.
 The diversity of our labels helps the model handle the inherent ambiguity in segmentation.
+Our data engine annotates 30K objects from 761 unique categories with 2.1 million parts in total.
+Our annotations contain 124615 unique part types, which is over $\mathbf{1775\times}$ the number of unique part types in existing datasets combined (\shapenetpart and \partnete contain 71 unique part types in total). \cref{fig:dataengine} panel b shows some example annotations covering a wide range of part types and object geometries.
+We provide more annotation examples by our data engine in the appendix.